itsamrit/itsamrit/README.md

 Run dev configuration using command pallette or anything & it will scan all docker files inside the repo.
 Either choose the docker or use microsoft devcontainer

-Run npm install even after npm is auto installed in node container otherwise concurrency issue while npm run It doesnt run even if u use microsoft devcontainer environment & dont do npm install after the auto npm install.
+Run npm install even after npm is auto installed in node container otherwise concurrency issue while npm run 💀In devcontainer in codespace or local if select nodejs & monngodb npm install error .
+So use docker compose only It doesnt run even if u use microsoft devcontainer environment & dont do npm install after the auto npm install.

 If npm installtion or any installtion is stuck or doing samething at some point without resulting a error, it is internet problem even if it is 1mb/sec & even it is 5g wifi & its more than 1000s